nep-pack/NonlinearEigenproblems.jl/docs/src/innersolvers.md

 This is sometimes called a nonlinear Rayleigh-Ritz procedure, or a direct projection.
 These are *inner solvers* for many problems.

-NEP-PACK provides a framework to handle projected problems and inner solves.
+NEP-PACK provides a framework to handle projected problems and inner solves and Rayleigh-Ritz projection.
+This is implemented into two separate components:

-You can in principle use any of the NEP-solvers to solve a projected problem.
-As a user, this is specified in the `inner_solver_method` keyword argument in those NEP-solvers that use a direct projection.
+* [Projection](@ref): As a user (or NEP-solver developer) you can create a new object corresponding to the projection.
+In NEP-PACK the projection is again an object of the type [`NEP`](@ref).
+More precisely, it is a [`Proj_NEP`](@ref) which you normally create with the function `create_proj_NEP`.
+* [Inner solvers](@ref): Since the projected problem is again a `NEP`, we can invoke in principle any of the NEP-solvers of this package.
+This is handled by the `InnerSolver` objects which are wrappers for corresponding NEP-solvers such that we can pass appropriate parameters to the inner soler.
+The inner solver is controlled by the `inner_solver_method` keyword in many NEP-solvers.
 By default [`DefaultInnerSolver`](@ref) is used.

-If you wish to use the infinite Arnoldi method to handle the project solves in the nonlinear
+As a NEP-user, you often do not need to care about how the projection is handled, e.g., if you use the type [`SPMF_NEP`](@ref) with only a few terms.
+For instance, if you wish to use the infinite Arnoldi method to handle the project solves in the nonlinear
 Arnoldi method, you can do the following: